zkldi/rgc-spec/source/rgc/meta.rst

       - Invalid: Space is not a legal character.
     * - ``ぽげ/game``
       - Invalid: ぽ and げ are not legal characters.
+    * - ``foo/bar/baz``
+      - Invalid: / is not a legal character outside of the namespace divider.

 .. note::
     This can be implemented with the following regex: ``/^[a-zA-Z0-9-]{3,32}\/[a-zA-Z0-9-]{3,32}$/``.